Parisian hot chocolate is rich & indulgent. Find out where to get the best hot chocolate in Paris in this guide!

 Good chocolat chaud is thick, rich, and velvety-smooth.
 It isn’t something you grab at a coffee counter to sip while exploring Paris.
 No, this is an experience that you sit down for, in a proper cafe with cups nestled in saucers.

 There are so many options for excellent hot chocolate in Paris, and luckily they are located all over the city.
-If you find yourself exploring Paris on a chilly day, hitting up one of these cafes is guaranteed to warm you right up!
+If you find yourself exploring on a chilly day, don’t miss out on trying the best hot chocolate in Paris!

 Please note: this post may contain affiliate links.
 What that means is, if you click on a link and make a purchase, I may make a commission at no additional cost to you.
 For more information, please see my Affiliate Disclosure.

-Angelina is, without a doubt, the most famous cafe for chocolat chaud in Paris.
+Angelina is, without a doubt, the most famous cafe for hot chocolate in Paris.
 Located just north of the Tuileries Garden, it is convenient for anyone strolling along the Champs-Élysées, visiting the Louvre, or shopping along the Place de la Madeleine.